Skip to main content

 The strength of local advice

-Independent and locally delivered advice is central to building confidence across the retrofit market.
+Independent and locally delivered advice is central to building confidence in the retrofit market.
 We’ve seen this through Retrofit West, set up by CSE in partnership with the West of England Mayoral Combined Authority to support local households and communities, and build the local retrofit supply chain for the region.

 Good quality impartial advice is essential if we are going to deliver affordable warmth to those most in need